9 Reasons You Shouldn’t Build a Tile Shower

 Do you have any additional questions?

 We’d love to help.
 Call us at 877-668-5888 (for nationwide wholesale supply or a referral to a local installing dealer of laminated wall panels) or grout free custom cultured granite shower pans or contemporary acrylic bases.
-For a local project call 216-658-1280 in Cleveland or 614-252-3242 in Columbus.
+For a local Cleveland bathtub to shower conversion or to find a Cleveland bathroom remodeling contractor call 216-658-1280 or 614-252-3242 in Columbus.

 If you’re a remodeler or builder and want practical advice on remodeling products, industry trends, marketing and sales tips to grow your business (and cut day to day hassles), start reading my newest blog – Innovate Builders Blog.
 It’s packed with ideas you can use now.
 Click here to Sign Up for the Innovate Builders Blog.